aonoa68/cultural-dynamics-gan/paper.md

 social science, and emotion modeling who require transparent and reproducible tools for investigating how learning dynamics depend on time-dependent constraints rather than raw model capacity.

+# Comparison with related software

+PlaceEmotion-GAN differs from general-purpose GAN libraries (e.g., PyTorch-GAN) in its explicit focus on theoretical exploration rather than image generation.
+While agent-based cultural evolution simulators such as ... focus on ..., this package provides an adversarial framework that models the tension between exploration and exploitation in learning dynamics.

 # Software description